bitterjug/kashana/docs/elm-notes.rst

   the results list.
 That needs to be fixed to treat individual elements separately, and have a placeholder for new entries.

+- [ ] Looks like it might be possible (not sure if desirable) to separate the logic for saving the data in a field from the rest of field's behaviour. might make the views messy if the saved field is in a wrapper record.

 Build
 -----